zhubing1996/zhubing1996/README.md

 ### Hi there 👋
+Thiis is a test repository for KiteAB's video
 <!--
 **zhubing1996/zhubing1996** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.